apnadkarni/blt/man/mesh.rst

 Many types of data define a topology (a mesh) for one or more data measurements.
 For example, a contour plot uses 2-D mesh and interpolates the data measurements (field values) based on that mesh.
-It is not unusual to have several different measurements are the same points of the mesh.
+It is not unusual to have several different measurements at the same points of the mesh.
 The **blt::mesh** command lets you define a mesh that you can also share between different widgets.